qusers/Q/tutorials/T4L/README.md

 tripeptide/FEP_<MUTATION>/
 ```

-The whole series is checked before any of it is set up — residue names against
+Before setup begins, `setup_resFEP` validates the residue names against the
-the force field library, then every mutation against the structure — and all
+force field library and each mutation against the structure.
+It reports all
-problems are reported together. `-n` runs that check and stops.
+problems together.
+Use `-n` to run these checks without generating any files.

-`run_mutations.sh` is the same thing as a shell loop, kept as a worked example of
+`run_mutations.sh` provides a shell-loop example of the same batch workflow.
-what the command does.

 ## 4. Submit